 President of the specialised jury: Prof. Fedor Malík, DrSc.

-Competition oenologist: Doc.
-Josef Balík, PhD.
+Competition oenologist: Prof. Josef Balík, PhD.

 Organising committee: Lubomír Bárta, Radovan Koudelka, Dr. Martin Křístek (Director of the competition)

 The organiser of the competition is the registered association K.A.H.A.N., in collaboration with Zábřeh Castle in Ostrava and the National Wine Centre in Valtice.
 The organiser of the competition reserves the right to exclude competition samples that do not fulfil the conditions as laid down in the competition statutes herewith.
 Wines from producers who were, according to the official communication of the State Agricultural and Food Inspectorate, found guilty during the two years prior to the competition’s taking place of repeated violation of the wine law through the use of an unauthorised oenological approach, of products of unknown origin, of showing an incorrect geographical origin or the incorrect usage of traditional terminology, will be excluded.

 The competiton is open to all Czech and foreign wines that are produced using two or more Vitis vinifera grape varieties and for all Czech and foreign brand wines complying with the competition statutes.
 Wines labelled as VOC (wines of original certification) and other wines of local provenance must comply with Wine Act No. 321/2004 Sb. in its latest version.
 The competition is designated for wines labelled as CHOP or Protected Demomination of Origin (AOP Appellation d’Origine Protégée) or as CHZO or Protected Geographical Denomination (IGP – Indication Géographique Protégée).

 The minimum amount of a competition sample which the participant is required to have at his disposal in stock has not been stipulated.